 National Unclaimed Property Day is Feb.
 1

 On Feb.
-1, the Department of Revenue is partnering with the National Association of Unclaimed Property Administrators (NAUPA) for the first annual Unclaimed Property Day.
-This event is aimed at raising awareness of unclaimed property nationwide and encouraging people to search for and claim their lost money.
+1, The Washington State Department of Revenue (DOR) is partnering with the National Association of Unclaimed Property Administrators for the third annual Unclaimed Property Day.
+This day raises awareness of unclaimed property nationwide and encourages people to search for and claim their lost money.

-Each year, banks and other holders turn over money, tangible property, and securities to the state’s UCP program after having lost contact with the owners for an extended period of time.
-Revenue holds this “abandoned” property in perpetuity until it is claimed by the rightful owner or heir.
+Each year, banks and other businesses turn over unclaimed money, tangible property, and stocks and securities to the program.
+The department holds the property until it’s claimed by the rightful owner or heir.